riguy724/dotfiles/README.md

 Be warned that this assumes a dynamic `~/.ssh` directory and will delete any keys you may have currently existing there.

 Note: A private repository that utilizes the link-links script can be a quite effective way of managing this.
 Keeping private bash commands and keys separate.
+Just chmod 400 your private key symlinks so that ssh is okay with doing this.

 #### set-identity example